 What Are Midterm Elections—and Why Are They So Important?

-Historically, midterm elections have low turnouts, but they may determine the fate of key issues this year.
+Historically, midterm elections have low turnout, but they may determine the fate of key issues this year

 |The Reader’s Digest Version: